TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 In both cases, adopting green hydrogen can reduce CO2 emissions by 100%.
 Vehicles using hydrogen as a fuel source will only emit water vapour - replacing gas emissions and negating environmental damage.

 "Future fuels are one of the answers to replacing unsustainable gas fuels, and we imagine Truck Park 2049 will offer hydrogen as one of the fuel options, as the investment is realistic, feasible and environmentally friendly.
-Converting the existing gas fuel infrastructure will be transformed to fit the need of hydrogen," says Emma Westwood, Commercial Manager, SNAP.
+Converting the existing gas fuel infrastructure will be transformed to fit the hydrogen need," says Matthew Bellamy, Managing Director, SNAP.

 Electric vehicles

-The sale of new cars and vans powered by petrol and diesel will be banned in the UK by 2030.
+The original deadline for selling new petrol and diesel cars and vans in the UK has been postponed to 2035.
 Other European countries are introducing the ban in 2025.
 So, by 2049, electric vehicles will be ubiquitous globally, but what does this mean for the haulage industry?

-"Electric cars are already demonstrating their benefits on roads around the world, and it won't be long before we start to see electrically powered HGVs becoming common in the industry.
-As charging technology develops, electricity will play a big part in the future of haulage", says Mark Garner.
+"Electric cars are already demonstrating their benefits on roads worldwide, and it won't be long before we see electrically powered HGVs becoming common in the industry.
+As charging technology develops, electricity will play a big part in the future of haulage", says Matthew Bellamy.

 Charging icon with a piece of the text